 - Student will contact a FSA if he has not received the EAD within 90 days from the date shown on the I-797 Notice of Action.

 - If the student loses a valid EAD, he/she must re-apply to USCIS with all required documents as well as the application fee.
-The student will contact the Foreign Student Advisor for current information.
+The student will contact a FSA for current information.

 Traveling Outside the U.S.